TommasoPino/COMET-Docker-Compose/README.md

 Runs both the latest database and the latest available [release candidate of webservices](https://github.com/RHEAGROUP/CDP4-WebServices-Community-Edition/packages/265915)

-- `rc` - Spins up bare database only.
+- `rc` - Spins up the release candidate version of the services.
+- `rcupdate` - updates the images to latest tagged release candidate.
+Must be followed bu `up` command to start again.
-- `rcdown` - stops and removes the container.
+- `rcdown` - stops and removes the containers.
 Volume information is not lost.

 ### For Test Database